 At the edge of the Idaho border, a dozen Latinas from Ontario School District’s Migrant Education Program power Malheur County’s YA4-H! program.
 Teens meet every other week with Barbara Brody, an OSU Extension 4-H educator.
 The teens reached 505 children last year with lessons twice a month that covered science, gardening, nutrition, hand washing, and exercise.
 They have stayed with the program and become friends, role models and teachers, Brody said proudly.

-The program has empowered the teens to become community leaders, Brody said.
+The program has empowered the teens to become community leaders, Brody says.

 The statewide program is expanding.
-Coordinator Mary Arnold, a professor in OSU’s College of Public Health and Human Sciences, is training more counties to implement the curriculum and aims to fund more youth gardens this year.
+Mary is training more counties to implement the curriculum and aims to fund more youth gardens this year.